sasunday26/discord-music-bot/README.md

 ## Running the project

+Before running the project, you have to create configuration files.
+There are examples in the repo: `.env.example` and `lavalink.example.yaml`, so you can copy those and fill in the data.

 ### For development

 To run the project locally, there is a separate Docker compose configuration in `docker-compose.dev.yaml`.